This course is offered in an online setting.

-How do artists master their art?
+How do artists make their art?
 Does painting in oil result in different working procedures and visual effects compared to other media?
 Which material and technical properties determine the creative possibilities of prints, sculptures, and the applied arts?
 What can art historians learn from re-making art, re-working historical recipes, or reproducing material objects?
-This course will immerse you in discussions related to art production and (re-)making, materials and materiality, and techniques and technology.
+This course will immerse you in discussions related to artistic production and (re-)making, materials and materiality, and techniques and technology.

 - Please include a brief motivation to introduce who you are and why you want to take this course.
-This is to help the instructors learn the level of experience to better demonstrate the experiments.
+This is to help the instructors learn the level of participant experience to better demonstrate the experiments.

-ARTECHNE Project Associate | E: firstname.lastname@example.org
+Jessie Wei-Hsuan Chen | E: email@example.com